dhamie/hngx-t2/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## P.S known issue

+Due to the way the movie id is gotten as per requirement, when the page is ran/deployed and a user clicks on or searchs for a movie, reloading the page causes a 404 error.

+please go back to the index and re-query.

+a resolution is being worked on.